lerna/lerna/CONTRIBUTING.md

 Because of this high-value nature of the tests, they are also much slower than unit tests.
 Therefore they are split up into different e2e projects in the workspace which can be run independently and can benefit from more granular caching (thanks to Nx).

+The core concepts of building and publishing the packages to a local registry and then invoking the lerna CLI just look a user would remain the same across all areas, but there are some slightly different instructions for the task-runner tests.

+#### All Projects (except `e2e-run-task-runner`)

 To run the e2e tests for a particular project, such as `e2e/info`, which tests the `lerna info` CLI command, you can run:

 ```sh